Running Start

 Information regarding current Running Start courses at participating high schools is available at www.wmcc.edu/academics/high-school-cte-programs/running-start-program/.

-The Early College program gives high school students an opportunity to enroll in college credits courses in Berlin, Littleton, North Conway, or online.
+This Program gives high school students an opportunity to enroll in college credit courses in Berlin, Littleton or online.
 Students are integrated into college courses that could be applied to an associate degree or certificate at WMCC or transferred to another college.
 If the student’s high school allows, credit from the Early College program may also count toward a student’s high school graduation requirements.
-Students should speak with their high school guidance counselor about enrolling in the Early College program.
+Students should speak with their high school guidance counselor about enrolling in the program.

 High School Articulation Agreements